-An individual with elevated blood sugar (glucose) levels outside of normal and/or glucose absorption problems is described to be diabetic.
+An individual with blood sugar levels outside of normal range and diagnosed as having low insulin production… and/or glucose absorption malfunction is best described as a Type 1 or Type 2 diabetic.

 Insulin is a hormone produced by the pancreas allowing glucose to be absorbed by the body.
 This hormone is required to stabilize & metabolize the body’s sugar.
 Insulin triggers cells of the body to absorb glucose from the blood stream storing the glucose as glycogen within the liver, muscle and fat tissue cells.
-Glucose in the blood stream and glycogen are the primary muscle storage fuel source used first by the body’s metabolism.
+Glucose in the blood stream and glycogen are the primary muscle storage fuel sources used first by the body’s metabolism to mobilize it and get work done.
 A diabetic without insulin develops “diabetic ketoacidosis,” which can lead to coma, or death.

 Type 2 – Diabetes Mellitus – Although the body produces insulin with Type 2, medication and diet is required to stimulate the body’s insulin receptors to absorb the blood sugar.
 Without medication to assist the body’s insulin function this type of person becomes hyperglycemic (high blood sugar), like a Type 1 diabetic.
 Should the Type 2 individual stop producing insulin they are then treated as a Type 1 diabetic with insulin shots, blood monitoring, diet, exercise and other medications.

-- Choose foods low on the Glycemic Index [Read Now].
+- Choose foods low on the Glycemic Index, “Natural Weight Loss and Diabetes Managed through “GI Knowledge” [Read Now].

-- Seek medical diagnosis if you experience extreme wt loss/gain, or can’t manage your weight.
+- Seek medical diagnosis if you experience extreme weight loss/gain or can’t manage healthy body weight.

-- Maintain low blood pressure & cholesterol intake; quit smoking and consumption of alcohol.
+- Lower blood pressure & cholesterol levels, quit smoking and reduce alcohol intake.

 - Visit our Health Repository – Read MirrorAthlete Free articles on Weight loss, fitness, health, Nutrition, etc.